-This is a very important distinction.
-Detectors are legal almost everywhere, with a couple notable exceptions.
+This is a fundamental distinction.
+Detectors are legal almost everywhere, with a couple of notable exceptions.
 However, jammers are not permitted on the road and using one can be considered a federal offense.

 Before you purchase new equipment to help avoid a ticket on your trip, make sure you’re familiar with all its capabilities and that it’s road legal where you live.
 If it advertises that it can jam signals and keep the cops away from you, it may be more trouble than you’ve bargained for.

 California has a fairly liberal stance when it comes to the use of radar detectors.
-But, like most states, there are some important exceptions written into the law.
+But, like most states, there are some notable exceptions written into the law.

 Firstly, this rule applies only to non-commercial vehicles under 10,000 lbs.
 Trucks and other large commercial vehicles aren’t allowed to carry or mount such a device.